Privacy statement fixed network and network services SURF

 There are 3 specific situations where this may happen:

-1. In cases of nuisance - if we receive unusually high traffic on the SURF DNS resolvers, and this has a disruptive effect, we look at which IP addresses we receive disproportionately high traffic from and what kind of traffic this is.
+- In case of nuisance - if we receive unusually high traffic on the SURF DNS resolvers, and this has a disruptive effect, we look at which IP addresses we receive disproportionately high traffic from and what kind of traffic it is.
 This is necessary for service continuity, and so that we can inform the institution where the source of the nuisance is located and request it to take appropriate measures to remedy the nuisance.

-3. For security incidents - in some cases it is possible to investigate specific security incidents based on traffic to DNS resolvers.
+- For security incidents - in some cases, it is possible to investigate specific security incidents based on traffic to DNS resolvers.
 At SURFcert's request, DNS traffic can be inspected for this purpose, to see if certain DNS names are being requested.
 For example, consider a ransomware infection that can be recognised because a certain DNS name is always requested.

 In all the above situations, actual traffic is only stored if strictly necessary; in most cases, traffic will only be monitored live for a short period of time, without the traffic actually being stored.
 In the exceptional case that traffic is actually stored, we keep the storage period as short as possible.
 As a rule, this involves a few hours to a few days, with a maximum of one week.